 From our Artistic Director

-The MFA Playwriting Program is both challenging and exciting, and it requires a full-time commitment to the theatre.
+The MFA Playwriting Program is both exciting and challenging, and it requires a full-time commitment to the theatre.
 It is a wonderful way to immerse yourself in the pitfalls and joys of writing for the stage.
-Plus, your three-year commitment (with a full production in the third year) will provide you with continuing collaborative relationships with professional directors, actors, and designers that will hold you in good stead after your degree.
+Plus, your three-year commitment (with the potential of a full production in your third year in our Season of New Plays) will provide you with continuing collaborative relationships with professional directors, actors, and designers.
+All this will hold you in good stead after your degree.

 There are so many pluses to joining us, it’s difficult to be brief.
-However…our singular collaboration with the award-winning College of Fine Arts School of Theatre—with its BFA Acting program, the MFA Directing Program, and its Graduate Design programs—makes this degree a significant one, and you won’t find a better faculty anywhere.
+However, our singular collaboration with the award-winning College of Fine Arts School of Theatre—with its BFA Acting program, the MFA Directing Program, and its Graduate Design programs (scenic, sound, lighting, and costume)—makes this degree a significant one, and you won’t find a better faculty anywhere.
 Your literature classes in our renowned English Department will give you a grounding in dramatic literature and in other writing genres (we’re not elitist), so you will be well-prepared to teach in any college or university in the country.
-These scholarly studies combined with the pragmatic possibilities of connecting with our professional arms—Boston Playwrights’ Theatre and Boston Center for American Performance, plus other producing entities in the area such as our Black Box Fellowship theatres, New Repertory Theatre, et al.—give you a sturdy foundation for a future in the profession.
+These scholarly studies, combined with the pragmatic possibilities of connecting with our professional arms—Boston Playwrights’ Theatre and Boston Center for American Performance plus other producing entities in the area such as our Black Box Fellowship theatres, New Repertory Theatre, et al.—give you a sturdy foundation for a future in the profession.